-It took me a mere 24 hours in Quito to fall in love with the Ciudad de los Cielos (City of the Heavens).
-I wish I had more time to spend exploring the Ecuadorian capital, that flies low under the tourist radar and doesn’t make most bucket lists.
+It took me a mere 24-hours to fall for the Ciudad de los Cielos (City of the Heavens).
+I wish I had more time to spend exploring the Ecuadorian capital, that flies low under the tourist radar and falls off most bucket lists.
 Like many travellers, for me Quito was a gateway to the Galapagos Islands.
 I had no idea I would become so smitten with the city and intrigued by broader Ecuador during my short stopover.
 I can’t wait to return!
-In the meantime here are some of my favourite moments in art, architecture, artisans and ice cream from my 24 hours in Quito.
+In the meantime here are some of my favourite moments in art, architecture, artisans and ice cream from my 24-hours in Quito.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.